akio-tomiya/LatticeQCD.jl/README.md

 # Purpose of the code
-We develop this code to achive following thing:
+We develop this code to achive following things:

-1. Good portability (If one has Julia, this code is runnable)
+1. Good portability (If one has Julia, this code is runnable.
+All dependence is under control.)
-2. Easy to start/ pedagogical
+2. Easy to start/ pedagogical (start in 10 minutes)
-3. Suite
+3. Suite (configuration generation with and without fermions, and measurements)
 4. Easy to modify (Good for prototyping)
 5. Compatitive speed with Fortran 90 codes

-First open source Julia code for lattice QCD.
+This is the first open source Julia code for lattice QCD.
 High performance is out of our scope.

 # How has it been tested?